Who is Alex Azar, Trump's new health secretary?

 Who is Alex Azar?

-Azar, 50, is a Yale-educated lawyer who has spent a large chunk of his career in the healthcare industry, an industry he claims he entered "largely by accident," he once wrote.
+Azar, 50, is a Yale-educated lawyer who has spent a large chunk of his career in the health care industry, an industry he claims he entered "largely by accident," he once wrote.

 For a decade, Azar served as a senior executive of drugmaker Eli Lilly, which has been criticized for raising the price of insulin and other widely used medications.
 Though he resigned from the Indianapolis-based company last year, he built a financial portfolio that’s now worth between $9.5 million and $20.6 million, according to disclosure records filed with the Office of Government Ethics.